basho/basho_docs/content/riak/ts/1.4.0/setup/upgrading.md

 >**Note on upgrading Riak TS from older versions**
 >
->Riak TS upgrades are tested and supported for two feature release versions.
-For example, upgrades from 1.3.x to 1.4.x are tested and supported, while upgrades from 1.1.x to 1.4.x are not.
-When upgrading to a new version of Riak TS that is more than two feature releases ahead, we recommend first upgrading to an intermediate version.
-For example, in an upgrade from 1.1.x to 1.4.x, we recommend upgrading from 1.1.x to 1.3.x before upgrading to 1.4.x.
+>Upgrading Riak TS is only supported for Riak TS 1.3.1 to 1.4.0.
+For assistance upgrading from earlier versions to 1.4.0 [contact Client Services][contact].
 >
 >If you run [Riak Control][use admin riak control], you should disable it during the rolling upgrade process.